The Character of Place

-The program is intended for individuals grounded in theatre who are familiar with different approaches to acting, scriptwriting and/or performance.
-Actors, playwrights, designers and people from all other walks of theatre life are also welcome.
+The program is intended for working actors and individuals grounded in theatre who are familiar with different major approaches to acting, scriptwriting and/or performance (playwrights, designers and people from all walks of theatre life are also welcome).

-Two-Dimensional Art: Composition: Dr. Don Seastrum: The Character of Place: Space, Color, and Light.
+The Character of Place: Two-Dimensional Art: Dr. Don Seastrum: Space, Color, and Light.

-The Character of Place: Space, Color and Light is a four-week intensive inter and intra disciplinary program designed for artists with an established artistic practice.
+The Program is intended for artists with an established artistic practice.
 The program addresses how compositional elements and principles are manipulated beyond technique, using images developed from the environments in and around Florence, Italy.

 The program will encourage participating artist to investigate her or his own vision of the world while developing skills with purposeful inquiry and creative expression.
 The participants will produce compositional studies that employ Place as an integral aspect of the composition, rather than a secondary consideration, an environmental backdrop.
 Place, both figuratively and conceptually, being as much a “character” as any other image-shapes in the composition.